 Breakfast, Lunch, & Dinner

 Waking up today, you have another exciting experience in store!
-Active Feature and Unforgettable Moment: After breakfast, join your fellow adventurers for a leisurely float trip along the Colorado River.
-You won’t see any white-water rapids as you’re transported downstream aboard a safe, comfortable raft, but you will enjoy an unrivaled perspective on this scenic waterway.
-From prehistoric petroglyphs and richly hued canyon walls reaching as high 1,000 feet, to majestic wildlife along the riverbanks, the surroundings will leave you awestruck.
+Multigenerational Feature & Unforgettable Moment: After breakfast, set out for a leisurely float trip along the Colorado River.
+You won’t see any white-water rapids as you’re transported downstream aboard a safe, comfortable raft, but you will enjoy an unrivaled perspective on this scenic waterway, so it's the perfect sightseeing adventure to share with your spouse, kids, and grandkids.
+From prehistoric petroglyphs and richly hued canyon walls reaching as high 1,000 feet, to majestic wildlife along the riverbanks, the surroundings will leave the entire family awestruck.

 Upon returning to your lodge at Lake Powell, you'll have time to enjoy lunch on your own.
 Active Feature: Then, explore the property at your own pace — or take advantage of some of the many activities available on-site, from lounging by the pool to hiking nearby trails.
 Leave mid-afternoon for the southern Utah town of Kanab, where you’ll spend the next two nights.
 Known by locals as “Little Hollywood” for its past as a popular filming location for movie and TV Westerns, Kanab is a charming town from a bygone era.
 Here, you’ll stay at its legendary Parry Lodge — whose neon sign, classic western décor, and long list of illustrious former guests will add a touch of romance and nostalgia to your visit.
 This evening, seek out dinner on your own and enjoy time at leisure.